COSC3020/fibonacci-invariants-aPannell064/README.md

 ##### Answer

-Immediately before the return statement at the end of the function, the array will contain correct Fibonacci numbers from an index of 0 through the index of n.
+The invariant is an array that contains correct Fibonacci numbers from an index of 0 through the index of n - 1.
 This invariant holds for all n > 1.
-For n = 0 and n = 1 (the base cases) the correct arrays are returned.
+For n = 0 and n = 1 (the base cases) the correct arrays are just returned.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.